Sustaining Fairness via Incremental Learning: Fairness-aware Incremental Representation Learning ( )

 where $\Pi^{\mathbf y}$ is the membership matrix encoding the target attribute information and $\beta$ is a hyperparameter.
 Empirically we observed that the proposed debiasing framework is competitive with other debiasing setups in non-incremental learning settings (Section~\ref{sec:bmnist-results}).

 {\X}'s debiasing framework leverages the MCR\textsuperscript{2} objective (Equation~\ref{eqn:mcr}) for classification.
-MCR\textsuperscript{2} objective, by itself, is not amenable to incremental learning for reasons discussed below. \citet{yu2020learning} showed that using MCR\textsuperscript{2} it is possible to learn representations with low-dimensional subspaces corresponding to each class.
-However, naively maximimizing the MCR\textsuperscript{2} objective results in representations spanning the complete feature space.
+MCR\textsuperscript{2} objective, by itself, is not amenable to incremental learning for reasons discussed below. \citet{yu2020learning} showed that using MCR\textsuperscript{2} it is possible to learn representations with low-dimensional orthogonal subspaces corresponding to each class.
+However, naively maximimizing the MCR\textsuperscript{2} objective results in representations spanning the complete feature space (an $\mathbb{R}^d$-dimensional feature space can accommodate a maximum of $d$ orthogonal subspaces).
 This is not ideal for incremental learning as representations from new classes cannot be accommodated in the same feature space.
 For incremental learning, representations learned at a given training stage should be compact and not span the entire feature space.
 In {\X}, we empirically observe that the feature spaces learned at each training stage are compact (Section~\ref{sec:compact}).
 This happens because while learning discriminative representations using the MCR\textsuperscript{2} objective ($\Delta R(Z, \Pi^{\mathbf y})$), the encoder also tries to remove protected information by minimizing $\Delta R(Z', \Pi^{\mathbf g})$ (Equation~\ref{eqn:enc}).
 Minimizing $\Delta R(Z', \Pi^{\mathbf g})$ {makes representations from different protected classes similar, resulting in a compact feature space}.
 The $\Delta R(Z', \Pi^{\mathbf g})$ term acts as a natural regularizer to the MCR\textsuperscript{2} objective, and prevents the learned representations from expanding in an unconstrained manner, making them suitable for incremental learning.
-Next, we discuss how to extend this debiasing framework to incremental learning in the following section.
+Next, we discuss how we extend this debiasing framework to incremental learning in the following section.